The Causes of Hunger and 10 Foods that Cause You to Feel Hungrier

 Can’t seem to keep your hands out of the cookie jar?
 The sugar in sweet treats and pastries may be driving your hunger.

 “But how does sugar make you hungry?” you may wonder.
 In addition to spiking insulin in similar fashion of refined carbs, sugar activates the pleasure and reward centers of the brain and makes us feel good.
 And especially overtime, a high intake of sugar can tarnish hunger and satiety cues and heighten cravings.

-Enjoying a cookie should be viewed as a treat, rather than.
+Satiating Tip: Enjoying a cookie should be viewed as a treat, rather than a food to defeat hunger.
 If craving something sweet, snack on the natural sweetness of a piece of fruit.